Skip to main content

 • Dynamic Tracking compares each frame with the previous one, which is able to stabilize larger deformations but the position in the stabilized video may drift slightly over time.
 In practice, it is more robust (works in most situations), but less precise for later frames.

 • Hybrid Tracking is available only for Rotation and Zoom and Perspective motion types but it compares the current frame with both the first and the previous, allowing for the tracking of large deformations but keeping the object steady.
-It is the method which usually gives the best compromise of robustness and precision.
+It is the method that usually provides the best compromise between robustness and precision.

 Output